-This time around, 2021, I was the one persuading my friend Dina to cycle from my place, in Amsterdam’s center, to the beach.
+Recently, I was the one persuading my friend Dina to cycle from my place, in Amsterdam’s center, to the beach.
 Luckily, it didn’t require much effort.
 If you conjugate the words bike, beach and coffee in one sentence, she’ll be down.
-So off we went, one eye on the road, the other on Google Maps, our faithful guide.
+Off we went, one eye on the road, the other on Google Maps, our faithful guide.

 There’s a lot to explore along the way to Bloemendaal aan Zee: a variety of animals, little farms, fields, bridges and stretches of canal-side bicycle paths.
 You won’t be cycling alone either as this route is popular for locals on two-wheels.
 You’ll keep hearing the sound of airplanes on your way, departing from and arriving in the nearby Schiphol airport.
 And then, there’s Haarlem – the second oldest city in the Netherlands – where you can stop for coffee, lunch, perhaps a quick museum visit.
 It takes around 1 hour and 15 minutes to get from Amsterdam to Haarlem, by bike (roughly 10 minutes with the train.)
 We picked up coffee + apple crumble from Het Koffiekantoor – a specialty coffee place conveniently situated en route, – and recharged by the river Spaarn before setting off for another half hour cycle to bathe shore.
 We chose Bloemendaal because it’s the closest beach to Amsterdam if you’re going by bike, and less touristy than Zandvoort.
 For me as a Southern European, Bloemendaal also evokes a more beach-like feeling because of it’s dunes.
 Once at the beach we read, went for a dip, people watched.
 Everything is documented below for your amusement.